Omnigraph

 @uniqueAny scalarNo duplicate values

-@indexAny scalar or vectorBTree index (scalar) or IVF-HNSW (vector)
+@indexAny scalar or vectorBTree index (scalar) or ivf_flat vector index (vector)

 @description("...")Any propertyDocumentation